 Most fares don't include meals, but there are plenty of local eating options.
 The best and cheapest are usually the food trucks called roulottes.
 Most of them show up in the evenings, on some closed supermarkets or car parks space.
 Just ask your host, and they will be able to point to the closest one.

 If you haven't decided yet where you want to go, have a look at this overview of the ten French Polynesian islands we visited this spring and find your favorites: www.travelintense.com/eco-travel-destinations/french-polynesia

-Have fun! almost 4 years ago
+Have fun! about 4 years ago